-Students who did not reclassify, but have successfully defended their MSc thesis and now intend to enter the PhD program, need to apply for admission on-line at the SGS website (https://apply.sgs.utoronto.ca/).
+Students who did not reclassify but have successfully defended their MSc thesis and now intend to enter the PhD program, need to apply for admission on-line at the SGS website found at https://admissions.sgs.utoronto.ca/apply/.
 An application fee applies.
 Student should apply as soon as they know that they wish to continue in the PhD program (students can be registered in both MSc & PhD program simultaneously).